python/cherry-picker/readme.rst

 About
 =====

-This tool is used to backport CPython changes from ``master`` into one or more of the maintenance branches (``3.6``, ``3.5``, ``2.7``).
+This tool is used to backport CPython changes from ``main`` into one or more of the maintenance branches (``3.6``, ``3.5``, ``2.7``).

 ``cherry_picker`` can be configured to backport other projects with similar